neumino/neumino.github.io/movies.md

-### Think Like a Dog
+### Greenland
-*Released on 2020-08-06, vote average 7.2*
+*Released on 2020-07-29, vote average 7*

-A 12-year-old tech prodigy whose science experiment goes awry and he forges a telepathic connection with his best friend, his dog.
-The duo join forces and use their unique perspectives on life to comically overcome complications of family and school.
+A detached married couple must get their son and themselves to safety after being randomly selected to enter an underground bunker, as a massive object from space threatens to destroy the world in less than 48 hours.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/s3_5WZSOsn8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/vz-gdEL_ae8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>